ErpNetDocs/tech/advanced/user-calculated-attributes/operators/multiply.md

 ## Example

-See the example in @(Total Quantity And Scrap Quantity In Recipe Ingredients).
+See the example in [Total Quantity And Scrap Quantity In Recipe Ingredients](../examples/TotalQuantityAndScrapQuantityInRecipeIngredients.md).

 > [!NOTE]
 > In one calculated attribute, Parameter 1 Type and Parameter 2 Type must be equal.